NeoDragonCP/7Days7Designs-Challange1/README.md

 https://www.youtube.com/watch?v=dc_gABZzt_U&list=WL&index=27&t=0s

 ![mobile](Day2ChatApp/mobile.png)
+(Black line on the left is caused by overshooting the screenshot bounds, it's not in the "app")

 No desktop with this challenge.
 Just mobile so make sure to set your display to a small size or it will just be a mess.
 I was a day behind to due personal reasons but I still wanted to do this in just 1 day.